luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The overview page provides a summary, in form of:
--  A map to spot the distribution and number of MoSDs (i.e., health facilities) by level of care (e.g.
+-  A map to spot the distribution and number of health facilities by level of care (e.g.
 	- secondary and tertiary care: hospitals
-	- primary health Care: health centres, clinics and health posts, camp and mobile clinic
+	- primary health Care: health centres, clinics and health posts, camp and mobile clinic)
 -  Donut charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed MoSDs, which is country specific

 <p align="center">